Dyson made a hair dryer and it’s kind of stunning

 A thermostat will measure air temperature 20 times a second to keep the temperature consistent — no overheated air cooking your locks.
 It also has a built-in ionizer to deionize hair, which effectively cuts down on static electricity.

-Perhaps the most startling thing about the Supersonic is that, according to Dyson, it blows air at least twice as fast as the average blow dryer.
+Perhaps the most startling thing about the Dyson Supersonic is that, according to the company, it blows air at least twice as fast as the average blow dryer.
 During a brief demonstration, I saw it nearly blow itself off a table.
 To prevent that, Dyson will ship the device with a rubberized heat pad.

 When Atkin’s agent first mentioned to her the opportunity of working with a new hair-care product from Dyson, Atkin wasn’t sure what to expect,

 “I said to my agent, I bet it’s a mini vacuum that you can use to quickly clean up haircuts,” she said with a laugh.
 But when she saw the Supersonic blow dryer, she “fell in love with it.”
 She described it as “gorgeous” and “lightweight” and will, obviously, be promoting across her social brand channels.

 Dyson also prepared to better understand the styling customer by, according to Crawford, sending engineers to hair styling class.
 He laughed about the “rough around the edges” engineers attending the courses.